PeterCkbs/A-whole-body-mathematical-model-for-the-metabolism-in-man/Comments.md

 #
 # Fifth part: This part is short and precise.
 It simply summarizes the contents of the remaining sections of the paper.
 It often starts with a variation of the sentence "The remaining part of this paper is structured as follows."

-%%%%%%%%%%First part
-An extreme number of reactions constantly happen in the body, to accommodate the

-Modeling all reactions mathematically is a challenging task

-%%%%%%%%%% Third part
-Complex mathematical models exist in today's literature \cite{dash_li_kim_saidel_cabrera_2008,panunzi_pompa_borri_piemonte_gaetano_2020, sorensen_1978, yasemi_jolicoeur_2021} to describe the metabolic reactions in man, although a simple and intuitive framework, in which these advanced mathematical equations can easily be incorporated is not readily available.
-This type of modelling is specifically useful in PK-PD drug development, such as enzyme inhibitors/activators or hormonal drugs.
-To model these reactions in a physiologically relevant setting, requires us to look at the system as a whole-body model.
-A key benefit to looking at the system of metabolic reactions as a whole-body model, is that it allows us to simulate important metabolic concentrations throughout different compartments (organs) under various conditions.
-The system being affected by various metabolic concentrations of the different organs, such that homeostasis is attempted for all organs, and not just a single compartment. \\

-%%% udkast
-An extreme number of reactions happens in the body, where the formation and breakdown of new metabolites constantly happen to accommodate the different stages that the human body can be in.
-This metabolism is diverse, and not two people have the same pharmacokinetical parameters, which poses a challenge in PKPD drug development.
-However, this issue can be met using complex mathematical equations and parameters that are fitted to a general population.
-Doing so, can provide an expected concentration of a single metabolite in a single organ.
-It is necessary to realize that not two organs are the same, and such we need to be organ specific in our reactions.
-To model these reactions in a physiologically relevant setting, requires us to look at the system as a whole-body model.
-A key benefit to looking at the system of metabolic reactions as a whole-body model, is that it allows us to simulate important metabolic concentrations throughout different compartments (organs) under various conditions.
-Complex mathematical models exist in today's literature \cite{dash_li_kim_saidel_cabrera_2008,panunzi_pompa_borri_piemonte_gaetano_2020, sorensen_1978, yasemi_jolicoeur_2021} that describes the metabolic reactions in man, although a simple and intuitive framework, in which these advanced mathematical equations can easily be incorporated is not readily available.